Good Vs. Bad Fats: The Health Benefits Of Good Fat

 There are many health benefits of eating more good fats.
 In this article, we will explain the differences between the good and the bad fats:

 Not all of the saturated fats are equally nasty.
-But these are the foods you should avoid when possible:
+But these are the foods you should consume in moderation.:

 - High-fat Cheese